Join our mailing list, and receive a FREE SPECIAL REPORT on "Understanding and Activating Your Brain’s Pleasure Centers".

 The study also showed that Transcendental Meditators™ with over 10 years experience could enhance this brainwave pattern associated with good feelings much more powerfully than subjects who did not meditate, although both groups learned to increase this pattern in just one session.

 Both meditators and controls were asked to try to create particular positive and negative experiences by following a description for two minutes each, while they were looking at the Neureka! feedback signal, and to rate the relationship between momentary changes in the experience and the Neureka! measure along a -100 to +100 scale, with 0 representing no relationship, 20 a mild relationship, 40 a moderate association, 60 a strong one, 80 a very strong relationship, and 100 an extremely strong connection.
-Eleven of the 16 adjectives showed very strong positive relationships, with the probability that they occurred by chance <.0001.
+Eleven of the 16 adjectives showed very strong positive relationships.

 However, the meditators were far better able to reach the Neureka! state quickly upon request, indicating that practicing Transcendental Meditation™ prepared them to have these positive experiences.